This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Aspiration Effect”.

 d) to prevent heavier impurities from entering the mould

 Explanation: A ceramic splash core is placed at the end of the sprue reduces the eroding force of the liquid metal stream.
-It acts same as pouring basin that also reduces the eroding force of the liquid metal coming directly from the furnace as well as maintains a constant pouring head.
+It acts the same as pouring basin that also reduces the eroding force of the liquid metal coming directly from the furnace as well as maintains a constant pouring head.

 6. The primary purpose of sprue in casting mould is to _____